Ricardo Pereira (footballer, born 1993)

-Ricardo Domingos Barbosa Pereira (born 6 October 1993) is a Portuguese professional footballer who plays as a full-back for and captains club Leicester City.
+Ricardo Domingos Barbosa Pereira (born 6 October 1993) is a Portuguese professional footballer who plays as a right-back.

 After starting out at Vitória de Guimarães – winning the 2013 Taça de Portugal and being the competition's top scorer in the process – he signed with Porto, being part of the squad that won the 2017–18 Primeira Liga but also spending two years on loan to French club Nice.
-In May 2018, he joined Leicester City for €25 million, going on to win three trophies including the 2020–21 FA Cup and the 2021 FA Community Shield.
+In May 2018, he joined Leicester City for €25 million, going on to win three trophies including the 2020–21 FA Cup and the 2021 FA Community Shield while making 220 appearances in all competitions.

 A senior international since 2015, Pereira represented Portugal at the 2018 FIFA World Cup.

 Club career

 Vitória Guimarães

-Born in Lisbon of Cape Verdean descent, Pereira began playing youth football with local C.F.
-Benfica, signing in 2010 with Associação Naval 1º de Maio after a six-year spell at Sporting CP's academy.
-He moved to Vitória S.C. after only one year, completing his development with the Guimarães-based club.
+Born in Lisbon of Cape Verdean descent, Pereira began playing youth football with local Benfica, signing in 2010 with Naval after a six-year spell at Sporting CP's academy.
+He moved to Vitória de Guimarães after only one year, completing his development with the club.

-Pereira made his first-team – and Primeira Liga – debut on 1 April 2012, playing 12 minutes in a 3–1 home win over F.C.
-Paços de Ferreira.
-He scored six goals in as many games in the 2012–13 edition of the Taça de Portugal, including the 2–1 winner in the final against S.L.
-Benfica as the Minho Province side won the tournament for the first time in their history.
+Pereira made his first-team – and Primeira Liga – debut on 1 April 2012, playing 12 minutes in a 3–1 home win over Paços de Ferreira.
+He scored six goals in as many games in the 2012–13 edition of the Taça de Portugal, including the 2–1 winner in the final against Benfica as the Minho Province side won the tournament for the first time in their history.

 Porto

-On 16 April 2013, before the season was over, Pereira agreed to join FC Porto on 1 July, moving alongside teammate Tiago Rodrigues.
+On 16 April 2013, before the season was over, Pereira agreed to join Porto on 1 July, moving alongside teammate Tiago Rodrigues.
 He alternated constantly between the first and the second teams during his early tenure, also being reconverted to a full-back by manager Paulo Fonseca.
-His maiden appearance in the UEFA Champions League took place on 26 August 2014, when he replaced the injured Casemiro late into the 2–0 home victory over Lille OSC in the play-off round.
+His maiden appearance in the UEFA Champions League took place on 26 August 2014, when he replaced the injured Casemiro late into the 2–0 home victory over Lille in the play-off round.

-In summer 2015, after only 33 first-team appearances over two seasons, Pereira was loaned for two years to French club OGC Nice.
-He made his debut in Ligue 1 on 12 September, playing the entire 0–1 home loss to En Avant Guingamp.
+In summer 2015, after only 33 first-team appearances over two seasons, Pereira was loaned for two years to French club Nice.
+He made his debut in Ligue 1 on 12 September, playing the entire 0–1 home loss to Guingamp.

 Pereira was voted as the French League's best full-back by the International Centre for Sports Studies in April 2016.